An Awesome Scotland Road Trip Part 2

 Ben Nevis

 Day 6 of our Scotland road trip and the most epic day of them all!
 We made the 1345 metre climb and back in 5 hours and 40 minutes.
 We walked from the Ben Nevis Visitor Centre Car Park.
 It’s pretty expensive to park – £1 for an hour or £6 for the day.
 There is the Forestry Scotland Braveheart Car Park just before, which you might want to consider parking at.
 It’ll add about 1.2 miles to your round trip, but the parking is free.
-If you need the loo, you will walk via the Visitor Centre, so can pop in before you hit the path up.
+If you need the loo, you will walk via the Visitor Centre, so you can pop in before you hit the path up.

 20210603 Road Trip to Scotland 106 1